BrighterCommand/Rewind/README.md

 ## Table of Contents

+For GitBook we build a [SUMMARY.md](https://docs.gitbook.com/product-tour/git-sync/content-configuration) file.

-The table of contents lives in the SUMMARY.md file.
-To build it, we use the .toc.yaml files that we locate in the root of any document collection.
+To build the SUMMARY.md file we use .toc.yaml files that we locate in the root of any document collection.
 The .toc.yaml file is a list of files that we want to include in the table of contents.

-Files are grouped by heading.
+Files are grouped by heading (for example Brighter Configuration, Brighter Request Handlers and Middleware Pipelines).
 This appears in the subsequent markdown file as a level 2 heading.

-Under each heading is a collection of files.
+Under each heading is a collection of links to the pages in that section of the table of contents.

+To create this in our .toc.yaml file we create a map for each configuration section.
+The key is the heading and the value.
-For each file you need to record the filename, the title and the indent.
+For each link you need to supply: filename, title and indent.
 The indent is how deeply indented you want the file's entry to be in the table of contents.
 The indent is optional and defaults to 1.
+This allows you to nest pages.

 Assuming the following .toc.yaml file was located in the root of a v9.0.0 folder